JakaHatlakLJ/eduexo_EEG/README.md

-    "max_torque_during_trial": 4                "Maximum torque allowed during a trial", "min_pos": 55                               "Minimum position limit for the motor", "max_pos": 165                              "Maximum position limit for the motor", "DXL_control_mode": 0                       "Control mode for the Dynamixel motor (0 for position control)", "baudrate": 1000000                         "Communication baud rate for the motor", "control_frequency": 200                    "Frequency at which control commands are sent", "duration_of_trials": 3.5                   "Duration of each trial in seconds",
+    "max_torque_during_trial": 4                "Maximum torque allowed during a trial", "min_pos": 55                               "Minimum position limit for the motor", "max_pos": 165                              "Maximum position limit for the motor", "DXL_control_mode": 0                       "Control mode for the Dynamixel motor (0 for current control)", "baudrate": 1000000                         "Communication baud rate for the motor", "control_frequency": 200                    "Frequency at which control commands are sent", "duration_of_trials": 3.5                   "Duration of each trial in seconds",